t0mm4rx/ft_services/ReadMe.md

 curl http://192.168.0.29/ping
 ```

-We'll send every container data (CPU usage, memory, processes) easily by using Telegraf.
+We'll send all container data (CPU usage, memory, processes) easily by using Telegraf.
 It's a simple program that sends system data to an InfluxDB instance.

 So our stack is:
 Telegraf --> InfluxDB --> Grafana